videhasharma/nhs-pgx/project-pages/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uWBAeu464rM?start=85&end=906" title="openEHR Intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Archetypes are definitions of components of information to be stored in a healthcare record or application.
-For example how to record a blood pressure, or a diagnosis, or a specific PROM like EQ-5D.
+For example how to record a blood pressure, or a diagnosis, or a specific test result, such as a pharmacogenomic panel test.

 ![](./images/openehr-archetypes.png)